On this page

 1. Calibri

 A modern sans serif font, Calibri, has become the corporate gold standard.
 Simple to read, it exudes professionalism and authority.
 With bold and light styles, it’s easily adaptable to make the impression you want.
-It’s a great fit for industries like law, finance and healthcare, or any job where simple professionalism is valued highly.
+It’s a great fit for careers like law, finance and healthcare, or any job where simple professionalism is valued highly.

 2. Montserrat